Financial-Times/ft-origami/docs/syntax/scss.md

 ## Subresources

-When your styles refer to external resources, notably fonts and images, the module *must* use `o-assets` to declare paths to these resources in a robust, build-agnostic fashion.
+When styles refer to external resources such as fonts and images, the module *must* use `o-assets` to declare paths to these resources in a robust, build-agnostic fashion.
 Please see [the module's repository](http://git.svc.ft.com/summary/?r=origami/o-assets.git) for documentation and the rationale behind enforcing this approach.

 ## Optional output of styles